elusivecodes/FyreEncryption/README.md

 Load an encrypter.

-- `$config` is an array containing the configuration for the encrypter.
+- `$config` is an array containing configuration options.

 ```php
 $encrypter = Encryption::load($config);